MinShiu/analysis/README.md

 <hr></hr>

 A small interesting I observed is that there is 18 days that `Apple` has zero sentiment and buzz and 16 days for `Twitter`.
-I couldn't say more on this phenomenon.
+I can't say much on this phenomenon.
 It might be the system maintence which affect data retrieval, but also might be that not much people talking on this 2 assets for these days.

 <hr></hr>